 Planning a wedding away from home is attractive but yet challenging.
 A destination wedding presents couples with an opportunity to celebrate their marriage at a gorgeous and secluded location that is far from home.
-Couples get married from all over the world in stunning locations such as Hawaii, Caribbean, Mexico and Europe.
+Couples get married from all over the world in stunning locations such as Hawaii, Caribbean, Mexico and Europe in amazing limousines, and other pristine cars and not Tow Trucks.
 Destination weddings can involve just the two of the spouses, or it can have some few selected family members and friends.

 Going through the whole planning process of a destination wedding can be tricky.
 To have a good vacation wedding, there are vital things that you need to have right.
 From the timing of the wedding to picking the right location, discussed below are some more tips you need to put into practice.

 The location of your wedding will determine the mood – be it sophisticated, rustic or beachy of the event.
 It will also the time, budget and travel issues.
 The location will also give your guests something to talk about, as long as the wedding memories are alive.
 The location will also determine the activities associated with the place.
 Ensure that you pick a spot that compliments with your tastes and interests.
 Consider the interests and likes of your guests too.

 Unfortunately, the best weather to hold vacation wedding tends to be in line with tourist season, where there are typically more people, less hotel spaces and higher rates all round.
 If you choose to marry during a high season, you will want to reserve hotel accommodation months in advance to avoid any inconveniences.
 Booking early will also help you to save some few dollars which you can use for other purposes.